Eric Holthaus: Projects

 On November 6, 2022, Abbie Veitch and Eric Holthaus announced Project Mushroom, an initiative to create a safe social media service centered on climate protection.
-The proposed service is to be run by users and its formation is in response to the harmful effects and biases embedded in established platforms like Twitter.
+The proposed service was to be run by users and its formation was in response to the harmful effects and biases embedded in established platforms like Twitter.
+The Kickstarter campaign for the project raised $201,989.
+In April 2023, Holthaus turned over ownership of the service to volunteers from its community.

 The Future Earth

 Holthaus's book The Future Earth, about imagining a future where society has reversed the effects of climate change, was released on June 30, 2020.
 The book employs a "speculative journalism" approach to imagine how communities and society will respond, while interviewing and using sources from contemporary thinkers and scientists.
 Holthaus focuses on the large scale organizing and social change needed to address the climate crisis rather than relying solely on technological solutions.

 Reception of the book was generally positive.
 Kirkus reviews called the book "an encouraging and diligently researched call to action" Undark Magazine called the book "a welcome antidote to more dystopian climate writers such as David Wallace-Wells".
 The podcast Warm Regards highlighted the book in comparison with Kim Stanley Robinson's The Ministry for the Future—noting that they both share a similarly optimistic and future forward approach to the climate crisis.